Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 ----------

-This article is provided by LexElite Law, PLLC, for general informational purposes and reflects our reading of USCIS Policy Memorandum PM-602-0199 as of its issuance on May 21, 2026.
+This article is provided by LexElite Law, PLLC, for general informational purposes and reflects our reading of USCIS Policy Memorandum PM-602-0199 and the related USCIS newsroom announcement dated May 22, 2026.
 It is not legal advice and does not create an attorney-client relationship.
 Immigration law is fact-specific and changes quickly; the official memorandum is issued by USCIS and can be located through the USCIS Policy Memoranda page.
-For advice regarding your specific situation, you may consult your trusted attorney or schedule an appointment for a confidential consultation with us.